lilithmod/docs/blog/FirstBlog.md

 - Replacing the the dreaded TOML file you all hate with a beautiful web GUI
 - Removal of support for Mojang Accounts
 - Lunar Spoof
-- Fully customizable autotodge and party support(likely a premium/booster only feature)
+- Fully customizable autododge and party support(likely a premium/booster only feature)
 - Migration for the Lilith core away from Node-Minecraft-Protocol to MCProto
 - Revamped, in-game authentication system
 - More cool stuff I can't tell you